gravitational/teleport/rfd/0083-machine-id-host-certs.md

 ```

 While rendering the config template, the bot would call `GenerateHostCert()`,
-format it appropriately, and write it to disk.
-A new certificate would be
+format the resulting certificate and key appropriately, and write it to disk.
-written at startup, then approximately every 20 minutes while running normally.
+A new certificate would be written at startup, then approximately every 20
+minutes while running normally.

 Per testing, OpenSSH re-reads certificate files on demand, so no additional work
 is needed to make use of these certificates once paths are configured.
 Additionally, sshd does play nice with `tbot init`'s ACL implementation, and
 does not care about file permissions unless they're owned by `root`.

+A downside to this approach is that permissions errors (for example, if the
+`where` predicate doesn't match) will be reported as errors but will not crash
+the bot.

 ##### `sshd` caveat with short-lived certificates